czue/pegasus-docs/internationalization.md

 make translations
 ```

+Note: if you get any errors you may need to [install gettext](https://stackoverflow.com/q/35101850/8207).

 ## Adding actual translations for other languages

 To add a translation for another language you need to edit that languages messages (.po) file.